zpdsherlock/lighthouse/docs/recipes/custom-audit/readme.md

 output into the Lighthouse report.
 This example extends [Lighthouse's default configuration](https://github.com/GoogleChrome/lighthouse/blob/main/core/config/default-config.js).

-**Note**: when extending the default configuration file, passes with the same name are merged together, all other arrays will be concatenated, and primitive values will override the defaults.
+**Note**: when extending the default configuration file, all arrays will be concatenated and primitive values will override the defaults.

 ## Run the configuration